dell/csi-baremetal/docs/fake-attach.md

 This feature will require application Operator to put specific annotation on PVC `pv.attach.kubernetes.io/ignore-if-inaccessible: yes`

-If fake-attach volume is successfully created, CSI Volume CR will be annotated with `fake-attach:yes` and `Operational Status` will equal to `MISSING`
+If fake-attach volume is successfully created, CSI Volume CR will be annotated with `fake-attach:yes` and `Operational Status` will equal to `MISSING`.
+The pod must be restarted after `Operational Status` returns to `OPERATIVE`.

 ## Implementation